 - Minimum of six months in jail if the offense was within five years of another

-DUI Impact on Auto Insurance
+DUI Impact on Auto Coverage

-A DUI won’t just result in legal trouble.
+A DUI conviction won’t just result in legal trouble.
 Your provider will raise your rates significantly.
 Insurers may also label you a high-risk driver.
 This makes it hard to get coverage and may force you to turn to a non-standard policy instead.

 Driver’s License Points System

 Virginia uses a driver’s license points system to keep track of your moving violations.
 But, unlike other states, certain points are for rewarding consistent years of safe driving.
 You’ll receive demerit points for any moving violations.
 Racking up enough points may result in a driver’s license suspension, although the DMV doesn’t say how much will cause this.

 Virginia groups violations and assigns them points according to their severity.
 Below are the three traffic violation severity categories, the points given for each, and a few examples of citations for each:

 - Six points – DUI, reckless driving, or speeding 20 mph or more over the posted speed limit

 - Four points – excessive speeding, unsafe passing, failure to stop

 - Three points – speeding 1-9 mph over the posted speed limit, making an improper U-turn, learner’s permit violations

 After each year with no moving violations or suspensions, you’ll receive one safe point.
 You can only have five safe points on your record at one time.
 Safe points help to offset the effect of moving violations on your record.
 They can help prevent license suspensions.